KK Cedevita Olimpija

 Košarkarski klub Cedevita Olimpija (Cedevita Olimpija Basketball Club), commonly referred to as KK Cedevita Olimpija or simply Olimpija, is a men's professional basketball club based in Ljubljana, Slovenia.
-The club competes in the ABA League and the EuroCup, as well as in the Slovenian League.
+The club competes in the ABA League and the Slovenian First League.

-The club was established in 2019 after the merger of the most successful Slovenian club Olimpija and the Croatian powerhouse Cedevita.
+The club was established in 2019 after the merger of the most successful Slovenian club Olimpija and the Croatian club Cedevita.
 Cedevita Olimpija inherited 70 trophies of both predecessors and their competition licences for its inaugural season.

 History

 Background

 KK Cedevita Olimpija is an outcome of a merger of two clubs from neighboring countries, the Slovenian club Petrol Olimpija from Ljubljana and the Croatian team Cedevita from Zagreb, which is the first such instance of two clubs from different countries merging.

 Olimpija was the winner of 17 Slovenian Championships and 20 Slovenian Cups.
 It traces its history back to 1946 and adopted the name Olimpija in 1955.
 The club was an early power in the Yugoslav League with Ivo Daneu leading Olimpija to six domestic titles between 1957 and 1970.
 After Slovenia's independence in 1991, Olimpija won ten out of eleven championships between 1992 and 2002.
 Olimpija won the FIBA Saporta Cup in the 1993–94 season, and Arriel McDonald and Marko Milič helped it to the 1997 Euroleague Final Four.
 Over the years, Olimpija had a streak of 17 straight EuroLeague appearances and it won the inaugural Adriatic League in the 2001–02 season.
 Olimpija won the Slovenian League in 2009 and brought home its sixth straight Slovenian Cup in 2013 before going on a four-year trophy drought.
 During that span, Olimpija made its EuroCup debut in the 2013–14 season, but it wasn't until the 2016–17 season that it got back to its winning ways with the Slovenian League and Cup double.
 Olimpija won its last Slovenian League championship in the 2017–18 season.

 Cedevita was the winner of five Croatian League Championships and seven Croatian Cup tournaments.
 It was founded in Zagreb in 1991 as KK Botinec.
 The club reached the first-tier league in 2002, but its ambitions rose when Atlantic Grupa took over in 2005 and the club changed its name to Cedevita.
 The club reached the 2011 EuroCup Final Four; Dontaye Draper was named EuroCup MVP, and Aleksandar Petrović EuroCup Coach of the Year.
 A year later, Cedevita won its first title, the Croatian Cup, led by veteran forward Matjaž Smodiš.
 Cedevita made its EuroLeague debut in the 2012–13 season, which it finished with a 2–8 record.
 That turned out to be a title-less season, but the last such for Cedevita, which celebrated a Croatian double in each of the next five years.
 In the 2015–16 EuroLeague, Cedevita reached the Top 16.
 The club also won the inaugural Adriatic Supercup in 2018.
 In 2019, Cedevita won the Croatian Cup for the sixth season in a row.